armijnhemel/devicecode/doc/processing_fcc_data.md

 ### Images

+Extracting images makes them easier to browse and reuse, if needed, or easier for zooming in (at least on Linux).
+Using `pdfminer.six` these images can mostly be extracted (there are many variants of PDF that `pdfminer.six` cannot process correctly).
+Extracted images are stored per page.
+Metadata of images (page number, SHA256, as well as inputs for reconstructed images, see below) are stored in a top level file for each PDF.

 Some of the images in the documents (mostly the internal and external photos) are stored in the document as multiple images.
 When extracted individually these images are quite useless, so they first need to be recombined into a single image.
-Extracted images are stored per page.

 Sometimes text on a picture is actually a text overlay in the PDF and it is not part of the picture (this has mostly been observed in user manuals).
 These